hyunjink12/blackscholes_pricing_v1/README.md

 BS uses continuous compounding. n = the number of compounding periods.
 When taken to the limit, (1+r/n)^n as n → ∞, it converges to e^r.

-It's important to note that we are discounting the strike (K), since "K" is a future cash flow at time "T".
+It's important to note that we're discounting the strike (K), since "K" is a future cash flow at time "T".
 This is applicable for both calls and puts.